 Group under her direction have performed at the 2015 NW National Association for Music Education (NAfME) conference, the 2012 NW ACDA conference, and a good many other such events.
 Her work and research as a female leading male choruses makes her a resource at the national level.
 She went to China in 2014 as part of a conductor exchange program sponsored by ACDA.
-She has been invited back to Beijing (China University) and will return for guest conducting roles there in May of 2016.
+She was invited back to Beijing (China University) and returned for guest conducting roles there in May of 2016.

 In July, 2015, New Mexico State University named Nicole as a College of Arts and Sciences distinguished alumna.